laminas/laminas-stratigility/docs/book/v3/creating-middleware.md

 $pipeline->pipe(new DoublePassMiddlewareDecorator($middleware));
 ```

-If you are not using zend-diactoros for your PSR-7 implementation, the decorator
+If you are not using laminas-diactoros for your PSR-7 implementation, the decorator
 also accepts a second argument, a PSR-7 `ResponseInterface` prototype instance
 to pass to the double-pass middleware: